Yasu31/latex-docker/README.md

     # on Windows
     docker run --rm -it -v ${pwd}:/workdir yasu31/latex-docker
     ```
-    If it tells you "Docker daemon not running", the "Docker Desktop" application will have to be manually started if not set to auto-launch on boot
+    If it tells you "Docker daemon not running", the "Docker Desktop" application will have to be manually started (happens if not set to auto-launch on boot)
 1. once inside the Docker container, compile the latex document
     ```bash
     pdflatex your_main_filename
     ```

+---

-note: if your project contains bibtex files, run
+tip: if your project contains bibtex files, run
 ```bash
 pdflatex your_main_filename
 bibtex your_main_filename